gpiffault/AppImageInstall/README.md

 When launched with a single `.AppImage` file, an install prompt opens automatically.

+### CLI mode (`--cli`)

+Scans **path** for `.AppImage` files, creates desktop entries for unintegrated ones, and cleans up stale entries whose executables no longer exist.

+If **path** is an `.AppImage` file, it offers to move it to `~/Applications` (or `$APPIMAGE_INSTALL_PATH`) then creates a desktop entry.

 ### Examples

 ```
-# Clean up stale entries and install AppImages from current directory
+# Open the graphical interface (default)
 AppImageInstall

+# Open the graphical interface for a directory
+AppImageInstall ~/Downloads

+# Open the graphical interface for a single file
+AppImageInstall ./some-app.AppImage

+# Clean up stale entries and install AppImages from current directory (CLI mode)
+AppImageInstall --cli

 # Same, from a specific directory, answering yes to all prompts
-AppImageInstall ~/Applications -y
+AppImageInstall ~/Applications -y --cli

 # Integrate a single AppImage (optionally moving it to ~/Applications first)
-AppImageInstall ./some-app.AppImage -y
+AppImageInstall ./some-app.AppImage -y --cli

-# Open the graphical interface for a directory
-AppImageInstall ~/Downloads --gui

-# Open the graphical interface for a single file
-AppImageInstall ./some-app.AppImage --gui
 ```

 ## Build